AhmedHarees/100-days-of-code/log.md

 **Today's Progress**:  Completed jQuery section of the course and started Boss Level Challenge 2 - Simon Game.
 Learned how to add and remove elements using jQuery.
 Also learned how to apply animations to the website using jQuery.

+### Day 33: April 27, 2021

+**Today's Progress**:  Continued building Simon Game.
+Applied flash and sound to randomly selected buttons.
+Learned that chrome does not allow auto play of audio.

+**Thoughts**:  Struggled to store id of clicked button to a variable in handler function.
+Variables defined in handler functions seems to only exist within the handler function.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)